 Kimberly Arnold is the founder and CEO of Escalate Solutions, an advisory organization that offers growth strategy, business infrastructure/operations solutions and enterprise acceleration to help pioneering organizations scale deliberately, increase profitability and achieve sustainability.
 She is a 3-time business owner, sought-after advisor, mentor, speaker, author, and industry thought-leader.
-Kimberly is entertaining opportunities for compensated board seats at this time.
+Kimberly is entertaining additional opportunities for compensated board seats at this time.

 Kimberly’s “niche” is being a multi-disciplined generalist.
 Through her various company and board engagements (Colorado Women’s Chamber of Commerce, The Rise School of Denver, Colorado Sports Hall of Fame, WorthGroup Architects, etc.) she applies her broad-level strategic and operational infrastructure experience to support organizations as they address the cross-disciplinary challenges associated with growth and expansion.